 Scribus supports professional publishing features, such as CMYK colours, spot colours, ICC colour management and versatile PDF creation.

-Are you about to start writing a book?
-You need to hunt a little to find good book writing apps.
+Are you ready to start writing a book?
+You need to hunt a little to find good book writing apps for books and novels.

-Here are four of the best author apps to help you write and publish your books or ebooks.
+Here are four of the best free book apps and software to help with writing and publishing your books or ebooks.

-There are also six more story writing app free choices for you at the end of this list.
+There are also seven more story writing app free choices for you at the end of this list.

-For a dedicated book writing app, Shaxpir gives you a lot of features in its free version.
+For a dedicated book writing tool, Shaxpir gives you a lot of features in its free version.

-The Manuscript Builder provides drag-and-drop tools to rearrange your manuscript.
-You can change the order and hierarchy of chapters and scenes, so you can find a structure that works for you.
+The Manuscript Builder uses drag-and-drop tools to rearrange your manuscript.
+You can change the order and hierarchy of chapters and scenes.
+So you can find a structure that works for you.